RichieWallett/Unity-Demos/README.md

 # Unity-Demos

-### These are quick daily demos.
+### These are quick, daily demos.
 The aim is to keep things lean, functional & beautiful.
-Here's an overview of each project and the processes undertaken.
+Here's an overview of each day project and the processes undertaken.

 ---